r-spacex/submanager/README.md

-# Megathread Manager
+# Sub Manager

-Megathread-Manager is a Reddit bot framework to automate a variety of tasks on one or more subreddits, and can be configured and run without writing any code.
+Sub Manager is a bot framework for Reddit to automate a variety of tasks on one or more subreddits, and can be configured and run without writing any code.
 Its initial application was to automatically generate, create, pin and update threads, as well as related tasks.
 Additionally, it can be used to automatically sync and reformat content between wiki pages, widgets and threads, as well as marked sections of the same (including the sub's sidebar and other content).
 It includes an installable systemd service unit for real-time operation on modern Linux distributions, which is used in production for the r/SpaceX subreddit, or can be run by any other means you choose on your system.